rmemoria/grunt-i18n-template/README.md

 By default, every time you run the task, it checks the templates searching for new messages.
 If new messages are found, the the CSV files will be updated.
 If you are in development time, you may skip this step, making the generation of the destination files faster.

+#### options.skipTemplateRunner
+Type: `Boolean`
+Default value: `false`

+Skip the generation of the destination files from its template and CSV files.

 #### options.transformDestFile
 Type: `function`
 Default value: `undefined`